Vignacourt - Lost Diggers photographs: frequently asked questions

 When will I be able to see the photos?

-The exhibition Remember Me: the lost diggers of Vignacourt will go on tour on 5 April 2014.
+The exhibition Remember Me: the lost diggers of Vignacourt went on tour on 5 April 2014.
 Please see our website for tour dates and venue information.
 The exhibition features prints of 74 of the over 800 glass-plate negatives which were generously donated to the Memorial by Mr Kerry Stokes AC in August 2012.

 Will the photos be available online?

 The photographs in the Memorial's collection - over 800 images in all - are on our website.

 Why can't I find a particular image in the exhibition or on the Memorial's website?